Kalicharan Brahma

-Kalicharan Brahma (1860–1938), originally Kalicharan Mech, was a 20th-century social and religious reformer of Bodo society.
+Gurudev Kalicharan Brahma (1860–1938), originally Kalicharan Mech, was a 20th-century social and religious reformer of Bodo society.
 He attained diksha in a new religion called Brahmo Dharma / Brahmoism Adi Brahmo Samaj in Calcutta around 1906, and is reverentially called Gurudev or Guru Brahma by the Bodo people of lower plains of Assam along the Brahmaputra valley.
 Other Assamese Brahmos of the time include Gunabhiram Barua and Swarnalata Devi of the same faction, all of whom agitated against Colonialist Imperialism of any kind.
 The followers of this group are locally known as Brahmas in tribute to their religion and the holy river of which they are sons.
 He was the founder of Boro Chhatra Sanmilanni (All Bodo Students Union).

 Early life

 Kalicharan was born on 18 April 1860, at Kajigaon village in Dhubri district, Assam state of India.
 His father was Khoularam Mech, his mother was Randini Mech.
 Khoularam was a timber merchant and one of the rich persons of those days.
 As Kalicharan grew up he became intelligent, honest and thoughtful.
 He became a great religious preacher of Brahma faith and brought over revolutionary changes in Bodo society by his continuous and sustained programme of reformation against the prevailing Bathou worship.
 "All the educated and enlightened section of the Bodo community including Rup Nath Brahma lent their all-round efforts in his reformatory programme, religious propagation through spread of education and political activism."